amcejamorales/CarrotCakeStaticSite/about_html_css_js.md

 On the CSS side you'll learn to do the following:
 - change the font
-- change the header's position
+- change the heading's position
 - change the background color
 - add a border to sections
 - style a link